Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: ACuRL

 \textbf{Curriculum Task Generation.} Drawing on the feedback from the capability evaluation at iteration $n$, we generate a new set of tasks $T^{(n+1)}$ with different skills tailored to the agent's current capability.
-Here, we use the term skill to refer to a recurring, reusable, and semantically meaningful sub-goal or interaction pattern required to complete a task, which can be explicitly instantiated as a subtask in our curriculum generation process.
+Here, we use the term skill to refer to a recurring, reusable, and semantically meaningful sub-goal or interaction pattern required to complete a task.
 Formally, given the previous task set $T^{(n)}$ and evaluation feedback $\{s_k^{(n)}\}$, context trajectories $\tau^{\text{ctx}}$, exploration trajectories $\tau^{\text{exp}}$, the generator produces a new task set for the next training iteration $T^{(n+1)} \sim G(\cdot \mid \tau^{\text{ctx}}, \tau^{\text{exp}}, T^{(n)}, \{s_k^{(n)}\})$.
-Specifically, tasks in $T^{(n)}$ are partitioned into three difficulty categories based on thresholds $\delta_{\text{high}}$ and $\delta_{\text{low}}$ to guide the adaptive task generation process: (i) \textbf{Easy Level ($s_k^{(i)} > \delta_{\text{high}}$):} As the agent masters the core skills required for these tasks, the generator will synthesize more challenging variants by increasing complexity, such as incorporating additional skill requirements or extending the task horizon. (ii) \textbf{Medium Level ($\delta_{\text{low}} \le s_k^{(i)} \le \delta_{\text{high}}$):} Since the agent has not yet fully mastered the skills required by these tasks, the generator will promote diversity while preserving learnability by synthesizing tasks that share core skills but are grounded in different scenarios or personas. (iii) \textbf{Hard Level ($s_k^{(i)} < \delta_{\text{low}}$):} For tasks that still remain difficult, the generator applies hierarchical decomposition, breaking each task into meaningful subtasks to isolate essential skills and enable intermediate subtask learning.
-Specifically, the generator first analyzes tasks to identify the underlying sub-steps and skill requirements (e.g., invoking functions or manipulating objects), and then synthesizes simpler, skill-focused but realistic tasks that are grounded in user-created artifacts.
+Specifically, tasks in $T^{(n)}$ are partitioned into three difficulty categories based on thresholds $\delta_{\text{high}}$ and $\delta_{\text{low}}$ to guide the adaptive task generation process: (i) \textbf{Easy Level ($s_k^{(i)} > \delta_{\text{high}}$):} As the agent masters the core skills required for these tasks, the generator will synthesize more challenging variants by increasing complexity, such as incorporating additional skill requirements or extending the task horizon. (ii) \textbf{Medium Level ($\delta_{\text{low}} \le s_k^{(i)} \le \delta_{\text{high}}$):} Since the agent has not yet fully mastered the required skills, the generator will promote diversity while preserving learnability by synthesizing tasks that share core skills but vary in scenarios or personas. (iii) \textbf{Hard Level ($s_k^{(i)} < \delta_{\text{low}}$):} For tasks that remain difficult, the generator applies hierarchical decomposition, breaking them into meaningful subtasks to isolate essential skills and enable intermediate learning.
+Specifically, the generator first identifies underlying sub-steps and required skills (e.g., invoking functions or manipulating objects), then creates simpler, skill-focused but realistic tasks that are grounded in user-created artifacts.